 You should also remember that there is a federal standard for legal street golf carts.
-Generally, the golf cart should have a brake light, taillight, headlights, a maximum speed of 25 mph and reflectors.
-The golf cart must also have the windshield of the appropriate quality.
+Generally, the golf cart should have a brake light, taillight, headlights, a maximum speed of 25 mph, and reflectors.
+The golf cart must also have a windshield of the appropriate quality.

 However, you will need a 17-digit number and comply with other legal requirements of street vehicles to register as a motor vehicle.